 AED (Automated External Defibrillators)

-Now, the USA Today quote: “Today, partly because of their invention, hundreds and perhaps thousands of lives are saved annually by ordinary people aboard airplanes, in homes and at other places outside hospitals.
-These automated external defibrillators (AEDs), which guide even a first-time user through the procedure step by step, are helping close a critical gap in speedy delivery of emergency medical services”.
+Now, the USA Today quote.
+“Today, partly because of their invention, hundreds and perhaps thousands of lives are saved annually by ordinary people aboard airplanes, in homes and at other places outside hospitals.
+These automated external defibrillators, which guide even a first-time user through the procedure step by step, are helping close a critical gap in speedy delivery of emergency medical services”.

 “The founders of HeartStream had to change the medical culture, from a paradigm that only doctors and nurses inside of hospitals were capable of analyzing a patient’s heart, and delivering an electrical shock if needed.
 Now, untrained, and even children, are capable of correctly using an AED to save a loved one”.

 “Putting more AEDs into the hands of more people – not just firefighters and ambulance crews who answer 911 calls – helps reduce the number of cardiac arrest deaths”.
 New research shows the lives of cardiac arrest victims are saved or lost within six minutes after collapse.
 Even in urban areas, EMS response is generally 8 to 9 ½ minutes away.

-OK, in my mind, that’s enough justification for your business to purchase an AED (Automated External Defibrillator).
+OK, in my mind, that’s enough justification for your business to purchase an Automated External Defibrillator.
 At least, ask your boss to put one in the budget for next year.
-(No, they aren’t $4,000 – more like $1,080).
+(No, they aren’t $4,000 – more like $1,190).
 The things are good for 15 years or so – is it worth $90 per year to possibly save a customer’s life or an employee’s life?

 Using an AED

-Automated External Defibrillators are used to treat a victim of cardiac arrest with an electrical shock (called defibrillation) in an attempt to restore the heart’s normal electrical rhythm.
+You use an Automated External Defibrillators to treat a victim of cardiac arrest with an electrical shock (called defibrillation).
+We use one to attempt to restore the heart’s normal electrical rhythm.
 A cardiac arrest victim that solely receives CPR, has about 2% to 20% chance of survival.
 When a defibrillator is used, the survival rate increases to at least 50%.